 “Senkilo’s,” she said.
 The wheels on the pushcart squeaked and grumbled as they turned a corner.
 “And no, I can’t.
 Not unless you spend several years studying basic arcana.
 Magic is more than wands and special phrases—it’s contingent on wiping preconceptions off the veneer of your consciousness.
 That’s the only way to convert your intent into energy.”

 “ ‘Do not try and bend the spoon.
 That’s impossible.
 Instead only try to realize the truth: there is no spoon.
 Then you’ll see that it is not the spoon that bends, it is only yourself.’ ” Eun quoted.

 “Yeah yeah,” Peter grumbled.
 “Heard it before.”

 “Wait—what?”
-Peter stopped in his tracks.
-The squeaking from the push-cart ground to a halt.
-“Why didn’t you tell us this before?”
+Peter stopped in his tracks, and the squeaking from the push-cart ground to a halt.
+“Why didn’t you say something?”

 Another shrug.
 “I wasn’t sure until I blasted the Lykorithe.
 When I formed Senkilo’s Cannon, I—”

 “You still need to cast a spell of translation.
 Will you be able to—”